SriyaReddy-11/Xcode-doc/README.md

 #
 Xcode:Xcode is an application that developers use to build apps for various Apple's different platforms such as ihone,ipad,Macs,Apple Watch and Apple Tv.
+Xcode is an IDE, an Integrated Development Environment, which essentially means that Xcode includes many additional tools for development.
+A few examples are: a debugger, source control, device management, iPhone Simulator, profiling tools, Interface Builder, documentation, and much more.

 Xcode requirments: